Waqass/Lodse/readme.txt

 ##license

-Billa, Copyright 2015 Lodse.com
+Lodse, Copyright 2015 Lodse.com

-Billa is distributed under the terms of the GNU GPL.
+Lodse is distributed under the terms of the GNU GPL.